bbostock/CursorRecovery/README.md

 # 🧠 CursorRecovery

-**Recover lost code history from [Cursor](https://www.cursor.so) even when your current project has been corrupted.**
+**Recover lost code / history from [Cursor](https://www.cursor.so) even when your current chat has been corrupted.
+Typically Cursor crashes when you try and go back in time through your chat **
-This toolkit helps you extract and recover previous file versions using Cursor's local history and AI interaction data.
+This toolkit helps you extract and recover previous file versions and chat history using Cursor's local history and AI interaction database.

 ---